 Access Culture organises debates welcoming culture professionals and all those interested, so that we can think together about issues related to accessibility – physical, social and intellectual – which have an impact on our work and our relationship with people with different profiles.
-The debates take place in four Portuguese cities.
+Apart from these national debates, Access Culture organises, since 2021, the online series “The activist museum: going deeper”, for an international audience.

 Previous debates